Veeradatatech/Bank_loan-Analysis-Project-/README.md

   * Indicates well-balanced regional lending across the country.

-  * Loan amount by regoins:
+  * Loan amount by regions:

     **North**: A loan amount totaling $6.36 billion was bought by customers from the bank in this northern region.